adelimon/vanity-numbers-connect/NOTES.md

 ## "Tricky" parts
 * Creating the custom resource and figuring out what to do with it was the hardest part for me.
 I tried a few things and resisted the urge to do a simple search and replace as the exercise asked for a custom resource. :)  But putting it in Dynamo made sense to me.
 I could have also used S3 for that.
 I tried, but was getting some odd behavior that I couldn't quite get my finger on and I was running short on time.
 * I'm not as familar with YAML as I thought I was.
+* Apparently, the `async`/`await` constructs do not work very well in custom resource creation when you are using `cfn-response`.
+So I didn't use it in my custom resource creation Lambda.
+I abandonded it after spending far too much time on it.
+In this case it was fine since it is really just syntactic sugar in such a small function.
+But I'm a Java/C# trained engineer, and I like my `try/catch` blocks. :)